About User Rights

 We are independent and are financed by fees incurred as part of reviewing cases, paid by the online platforms.
 We are allowed to charge the online platforms reasonable fees for the proceedings.
 These fees are limited in amount and are regularly reviewed by the competent authority.

 You want to know exactly how we work?
-Download the rules of procedure and cost order as a PDF here:
+Download the Rules of Procedure and Schedule of Fees here: